 The Thicker, The Better

 If you have a thicker plank of engineered wood, you are in luck!
 These can be sanded and refinished just like a floor made of solid wood.
-However, the amount of times they can be re-finished is usually less than solid wood – up to five times (whereas solid wood can usually be refinished up to 10 times).
+However, the amount of times they can be re-finished is usually less than solid wood – up to five times (whereas a hardwood floor refinishing service can be used up to 10 times).
 The thicker your plank of engineered wood, the better the chance they can be refinished, and the more times your floor will stand up to sanding and recoating.

 If you do decide to choose engineered wood floors, make sure to choose a thicker plank from a recognizable brand that is known for the quality of their product.
 This means that you will be able to refinish your floors more often, extending their life and improving their appearance many times over the years.